unbreakabl3/unbreakabl3.github.io/_posts/2024-06-10-vro-how-to-update-and-remediate-hostprofile.md

 ### Update host with provided values

-To do so, we have _updateHostCustomization_ function.
+To do so, we have `updateHostCustomization` method.

 ```typescript
 func.updateHostCustomization(hostToConfigSpecMap, hostProfileManager);
 ```

-The function takes a previously prepared variables and execute `updateHostCustomizations_Task()` method.
+The method takes a previously prepared variables and execute `updateHostCustomizations_Task()` method.

 ```typescript
 public updateHostCustomization(hostToConfigSpecMap: Array<any>, hostProfileManager: VcProfileManager) {